istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ## Configure monitoring and access policies

-Note that since we want to accomplish our tasks in a _secure way_, we must direct egress traffic through _egress gateway_, as described in the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task.
-The _secure way_ here means that we want to prevent malicious applications from bypassing Istio monitoring and policy enforcement.
+Note that since you want to accomplish our tasks in a _secure way_, you must direct egress traffic through _egress gateway_, as described in the [Configure an Egress Gateway](/docs/tasks/traffic-management/egress-gateway/) task.
+The _secure way_ here means that you want to prevent malicious applications from bypassing Istio monitoring and policy enforcement.

 In our scenario, the organization performed the instructions in the [Before you begin](#before-you-begin) section.
 It